Archive 12 Tips on How to Increase Focus While Studying

 • Take Notes

 Just like the tip above, taking notes can make the subject clearer for your kid.
-It can also prevent the mind from jumping to irrelevant subjects.
+It can also prevent their mind from jumping to irrelevant subjects.
 Consider buying them a notepad they enjoy using and getting them to take colorful notes of important parts of the lesson they’re studying.

 • Turn the Volume Down

 It’s gotten really hard to focus on studying in this day and time.
 For instance, watching your child’s favorite TV show when they’re trying to study in the other room can really make the process hard and unpleasant for them.
 The same goes for any other sounds that can distract them.
-Be mindful of their studying schedule and try to keep the house quiet during these times.
-Try to make them feel like they’re not missing out on anything.

 • Choose a Designated Place Just for Studying

-Make sure that your child doesn’t choose their study location randomly.
-Having a special place just for studying will train your child’s brain to go into study mode as soon as they go there.
 I used to study on my bed and it never went well.
 I always ended up falling asleep after 30 minutes.
 Those were the deepest sweetest sleeps I had, but they were no good for my grades.

-If no such space is available at your house, consider signing them up in a library.
+If no such study space is available at your house, consider signing them up in a library.
 Libraries are a great place for concentrating.
 Seeing so many people just focusing on their job will encourage your child to do the same.

 • Put Their Phone in Another Room

-Sometimes, it’s the physical presence of a phone, or any other potential distraction, that prevents your child from studying continuously.
-So, if the object is no longer in front of their eyes, it will make it harder for them to pick it up and use it.
 Now, we don’t mean that you confiscate it by force.
 But just talk to them about the benefits of doing so, and instead of keeping the phone yourself, put it in a drawer.
 This will free their mind from worrying that you are looking at their phone and reading their messages.

 • Study with Them